SMI/SmiServices/src/applications/SRAnonTool/README.md

 It must be called with the current directory being the location of the script.

 It reads all the files in the `/data/input_docs` directory.
 For each input file it write a slightly modified file with the same name into the `/data/anonymised` directory, basically the text with some header metadata removed, plus it writes a file of the same name plus `.knowtator.xml` appended containing annotations in XML format.

+It requires Python2.

+The test stub of this program has no requirement on current directory and uses Python3.
+It is best suited when tested with the given test DICOM file as it only fakes the anonymisation of the word `Baker`.

 ### `CTP_XMLToDicom.py`